mozilla/fix-stacks/README.md

 locations in the output may be missing or incorrect.

 Alternatively, you can use the `-b` option to tell `fix-stacks` to read Breakpad symbol files, as packaged by Firefox.
+The argument must contain two paths, separated by a comma: the first path points to the Breakpad symbols directory, the second path points to the `fileid` executable in the Firefox objdir.
 In this case, the processed output will contain square brackets instead of parentheses, to make it detectable from the output that breakpad symbols were used.

 `fix-stacks` works on Linux, Windows, and Mac.